tpantelis/submariner-website/src/content/community/releases/_index.en.md

   forwarding traffic if there is no backing ready pod.
 * Service Discovery now correctly detects and configures the CoreDNS ConfigMap for the RKE2 platform.
 * Fixed an issue where AWS cloud prepare failed to find the VPC.
+* Service Discovery now randomizes the `A` records returned for headless service for load balancing.

 ## v0.18.2 (October 30, 2024)